 Read More: Is there any certification for Angular?

 And many more features that are useful while web application development, but you may think that what is the best place from where you can learn all these core features of the TypeScript then answer is its official documentation typescriptlang.org/docs and its home page will look like this.

 Self-learning is important nowadays for the newbies because no one will be available round the clock to teach you without taking money(I mean free of cost) all the time so it may possible that you need to learn it by using online resources.
 There are plenty of resources available to learn angular online and the best one you can choose based on the comfortless of yours.

 Online video course websites like dotnettricks, pluralsight, edx, Linkedin and so on.

 Dedicated YouTube channels for Angular

 Various technical groups over social media

 These are some ways we can choose from in order to get started quickly to learn anything on our own.
 Before working on an enterprise or a major Angular application, it’s important to have a set of best practices that helps guide the way towards the project’s completion and promote high-quality code standards.
 Otherwise, it may possible that your Angular apps will quickly get messy and hard to maintain due to its structure.
 Simply put there's a lot to learn and I think we will need to be very specific about our learning path and strategies unless you want to find yourself deep in a swamp.
 It's going to be challenging at least.
 Of course, this depends on our requirements.
-Angular can be just great for some quick prototyping.
+Angular Training can be just great for some quick prototyping.